Laurissa Stokes · Silver Spring, MD

 Welcome.

-You found this page because someone sent it to you, or you stumbled here on your own.
-Either way, you're in the right place.
-Here's the short version: I'm a newly graduated massage therapist, and I want bodies to practice new stuff on as I learn more and more.
-You get a free 50-minute massage.
-I get 40 minutes of practicing new stuff without the pressure of satisfying a paying client.
-It's a good deal — scroll down to see exactly what that means.
+This page travels by word of mouth, which means someone who knows me thought you'd be a good fit — and that's good enough for me.
+I'm a newly graduated massage therapist, and I want bodies to practice new stuff on as I learn more and more.
+The session is 90 minutes total — 40 minutes of me practicing new stuff without the pressure of satisfying a paying client, followed by a massage for the rest of the time.
+Scroll down to see exactly what that means.

 Frequently Asked Questions